coingate/coingate-php/README.md

 // tell CoinGate Library to use the tweaked Curl client
 \CoinGate\Client::setHttpClient($curl);

-// use the CoinBase API client as you normally would
+// use the CoinGate API client as you normally would
 ```

 ## Test API Connection